fahseltc/fahseltc.github.io/projects/antony-and-cleopatroach.md

 title: ANTony and CleopatROACH
 subtitle: A small RTS game written in Golang based on Shakespears
-description: "<b>ANTony and CleopatROACH</b> is a small RTS game based on Shakespeare, developed in Golang for a 2 week game jam"
+description: "<b>ANTony and CleopatROACH</b> is a small Realtime-Strategy game based on a Shakespearean tragedy, developed in Golang for a 2 week game jam where it placed 3rd"
 tags: project
 image: img/antony-and-cleopatroach/icon.png
 repo: https://github.com/fahseltc/ANTony-and-CleopatROACH